mhils/paper-template/README.md

 \usepackage{standalone}
 ```

-This template uses the [standalone](https://ctan.org/pkg/standalone) package to include figures from seperate files.
+This template uses the [standalone](https://ctan.org/pkg/standalone) package to include figures from separate files.
 You probably want to read the documentation at some point, it's really excellent.
 In a nutshell, `standalone` redefines the `\input` command, which now swallows the preamble of each subdocument.
 This allows subdocuments to stand on their own.

 ```latex